+Other categories: Hospitality, Hospitals, Retail Management

 Information regarding building developer, constructor and so on will be defined using the Connections functionality described in the Account Management section.

 Another custom entity will be defined to store building tenants information.
-Essentially, this entity will link the Account and Building entities to provide information on the buildings in which each client has offices, along with other information such as contact expiry date.
+Essentially, this entity will link the Account and Building entities to provide information on the buildings in which each client has offices, along with other information such as contract expiry date.
 The Tenant entity will include the following attributes: